-Many houseplant owners move their houseplants outside in the summer so that they can enjoy the sun and air found outdoors.
-But, because most houseplants are actually tropical plants, they must be brought back inside once the weather turns cold.
+Many houseplant owners move their houseplants outside in the summer so that they can enjoy the sun and air outdoors, but, because most houseplants are actually tropical plants, they must be brought back inside once the weather turns cold.

 Bringing plants inside for winter is not as easy as simply moving their pots from one place to another.
 There are a few precautions you need to take when acclimating plants from outdoors to indoors to prevent sending your plant into shock.
 Let’s look at how to acclimate plants indoors for winter.